keptn/spec/sre.md

 ```

 #### Filter
 This property allows a list of key-value pairs that are used to uniquely identify a service.
 This means that the key of a filter can be used as a placeholder in an SLI query.
 For example, the filter `id: 4711` specifies a unique identifier of the service.
 Consequently, the key of the filter (i.e., `id`) can be referenced in an SLI query by `$id`.
-The filters *project*, *stage*, *service*, *deployment* can be inferred from the Keptn configuration by using `$PROJECT`, `$STAGE`, `$SERVICE`, and `$DEPLOYMENT` in SLI queries respectively.
+The filters *project*, *stage*, *service*, and *deployment* can be inferred from the Keptn configuration by using `$PROJECT`, `$STAGE`, `$SERVICE`, and `$DEPLOYMENT` in SLI queries respectively.
 These values can also be overwritten in the configuration.
 The default filters are:
 * project
 * stage
 * service
 * deployment

-*Example of an SLO with filter*
+*Example of an SLO with filter:*
 ```yaml
 spec_version: '1.0'
 filter: